uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The document sets out various statements and apologies made by the church with regard to Indigenous spirituality, including an expression of reconciliation at the TRC’s Alberta National Event on March 27, 2014.
 Among other things, the church said:

-In humility, the Church acknowledges its complicity in the degradation of Aboriginal wisdom and spirituality, and offers the following statements from its recent history.
+> In humility, the Church acknowledges its complicity in the degradation of Aboriginal wisdom and spirituality, and offers the following statements from its recent history.
 In doing so, the Church recognizes with pain that this is a complex and sensitive issue for some within Aboriginal communities of faith, who as a result of our Christianizing work, and the legacy of colonialism, are on a journey to restore harmony and spiritual balance…

-We have learned that ‘good intentions’ are never enough, especially when wrapped in the misguided zeal of cultural and spiritual superiority.
+> We have learned that ‘good intentions’ are never enough, especially when wrapped in the misguided zeal of cultural and spiritual superiority.
 Thus, we have learned that we were wrong to reject, discredit, and yes, even outlaw traditional indigenous spiritual practice and ceremony; in amazing circles of grace, as we have begun to listen to the wisdom of the Elders, we have found our own faith enriched and deepened.
 And we are grateful.
 We know we have a long journey ahead of us.
-We are committed to make that journey in humility and partnership, engaging in the healing work of making “whole” our own spirituality, and acknowledging that holding both your spirituality and ours is possible through listening and learning with open hearts.[^92]
+We are committed to make that journey in humility and partnership, engaging in the healing work of making “whole” our own spirituality, and acknowledging that holding both<!--x-->
+your spirituality and ours is possible through listening and learning with open hearts.[^92]

 Unlike the Protestant churches, in which theological reflection and institutional reform have been undertaken at the national level, the Roman Catholic Church in Canada’s approach to Indigenous spirituality has emphasized decision making at the local diocesan level.
 However, in a submission to the Royal Commission on Aboriginal Peoples in 1993, the Canadian Conference of Catholic Bishops expressed its views on Indigenous spirituality:

-The Native spiritual voice is now finding greater resonance in the broader Christian and social worlds.
+> The Native spiritual voice is now finding greater resonance in the broader Christian and social worlds.
 Native Christianity today is marked by the development of a theology that comes from Native prayer, culture, and experience… As bishops, we have encouraged Native Catholic leaders to take increasing responsibility for the faith life of their communities…

-We also recognize that for some Native Peoples, Christianity and Native spirituality are mutually exclusive.
+> We also recognize that for some Native Peoples, Christianity and Native spirituality are mutually exclusive.
 We are committed to responding to this belief in a spirit of dialogue and respect, and to encouraging Native Peoples to join in conversation between Christianity and Native spirituality…
 We will continue to explore the possibility of establishing channels of communication between our own spiritual heritage and Aboriginal spiritualities.[^93]